igorski/MWEngine/README.md

 ### Build instructions

+#### Using CLI

 After making sure you have all the correct tools (see _Environment setup_):

-The makefile (_/jni/Android.mk_) will by default compile the library with all available modules.
-The SWIG interface file (_/jni/mwengine.i_) includes all the engine's actors that will be exposed to Java.
+The makefile (_/src/main/cpp/Android.mk_) will by default compile the library with all available modules.
+The SWIG interface file
+(_/src/main/cpp/mwengine.i_) includes all the engine's actors that will be exposed to Java.

 Those of a Unix-bent can run the _build.sh_-file in the root folder of the repository whereas Windows users can run the _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available